 max-journal-size Sets a maximum size for each journal file (see Section 4.2.1).
 When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
-The largest permitted value is 2 gigabytes.
-The default is unlimited, which also means 2 gigabytes.
+The default is unlimited.
 This may also be set on a per-zone basis.

-- host-statistics-max In BIND 8, specifies the maximum number of host statistics entries to be kept.
-Not implemented in BIND 9. - recursive-clients The maximum number of simultaneous recursive lookups the server will perform on behalf of clients.
+host-statistics-max In BIND 8, specifies the maximum number of host statistics entries to be kept.
+Not implemented in BIND 9.

+recursive-clients The maximum number of simultaneous recursive lookups the server will perform on behalf of clients.
 The default is 1000.
-Because each recursing client uses a fair bit of memory, on the order of 20 kilobytes, the value of the recursive-clients option may have to be decreased on hosts with limited memory. - tcp-clients The maximum number of simultaneous client TCP connections that the server will accept.
+Because each recursing client uses a fair bit of memory, on the order of 20 kilobytes, the value of the recursive-clients option may have to be decreased on hosts with limited memory.

+- tcp-clients The maximum number of simultaneous client TCP connections that the server will accept.
 The default is 100. - reserved-sockets The number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces named listens on, tcp-clients as well as to provide room for outgoing TCP queries and incoming zone transfers.
 The default is 512.
 The minimum value is 128 and the maximum value is 128 less than maxsockets (-S).
 This option may be removed in the future.